Jace Amaro: Professional career

+Pre-draft

 Amaro lowered his 40 time to a 4.60 at his pro day.

 New York Jets

-Amaro was selected 49th overall by the New York Jets in the 2014 NFL Draft and was the third tight end selected after Eric Ebron and Austin Seferian-Jenkins.
+Amaro was selected 49th overall by the New York Jets in the 2014 NFL draft and was the third tight end selected after Eric Ebron and Austin Seferian-Jenkins.
 He was signed on May 16, 2014.
 In his 2014 rookie season, Amaro had 38 receptions for 345 receiving yards and two touchdowns in 14 games.
+He was named to the PFWA All-Rookie Team.

-On September 1, 2015, it was revealed that Amaro had a torn labrum, an injury from he landing awkwardly during the first preseason game against the Lions.
+On September 1, 2015, it was revealed that Amaro had a torn labrum, an injury from landing awkwardly during the first preseason game against the Lions.
 The injury required surgery, prematurely ending his 2015 season.

 The Jets waived Amaro on September 3, 2016 for final roster cuts before the start of the season.
 He is considered to be another on a long list of disappointing draft picks for the Jets.

 Tennessee Titans

 Amaro was claimed off waivers by the Tennessee Titans on September 4, 2016.

 He started with the Titans as their third tight end on their depth chart, behind veterans Delanie Walker and Anthony Fasano.
-On September 25, 2016, Amaro made his debut with the Titans and made three receptions for 59 receiving yards in a 10-17 loss to the Oakland Raiders.
+On September 25, 2016, Amaro made his debut with the Titans and made three receptions for 59 receiving yards in a 17–10 loss to the Oakland Raiders.

 On September 2, 2017, Amaro was waived by the Titans for the final roster cuts.